devstream-io/devstream/docs/argocd_plugin.md

       release_name: argocd
       # k8s namespace where argocd will be installed
       namespace: argocd
-      # need to create the namespace or not
-      create_namespace: False
       # whether to wait for the release to be deployed or not
       wait: true
       # the time to wait for any individual Kubernetes operation (like Jobs for hooks)